The Complete History of the Dunalastair Hotel Suites

 Grand Reopening

-We’ve been overwhelmed with the positive response to our revamped luxury Highland hotel; from glowing reviews from our guests to critically acclaimed leading publications like Forbes, Condé Nast Johannsen’s and Harper’s Bazaar, Dunalastair Hotel Suites has been the talk of the travel industry for the past twelve months.
+The hotel has been met with positive responses, from glowing guest reviews to critically acclaimed leading publications like Forbes, Condé Nast Johannsen’s and Harper’s Bazaar.
+Dunalastair Hotel Suites has been the talk of the travel industry and has collected a number of prestigious awards.
+More details of these and more can be found on our awards page.

 Explore the fascinating history of Kinloch Rannoch and the Dunalastair Hotel Suites by booking your stay online today.
 Alternatively, call to speak to our team now on +44 (0)1882 580444.